david-pfx/PuzzleScriptNext/README.md

 * and ongoing development work inspired by its many users (like you).

 ## New Features and Fixes
-The latest version is Release v-24h06.
+The latest version is Release v-24h08.
 It includes a beta release of canvas sprites based on canvas API calls.
-See below.
-Please try.
+See below for documentation.
+Please try the gallery and examples.

 Breaking change:
 * A `canvas:` sprite is now drawn to align with the bottom left corner, the same as for regular sprites.
 This will break some existing games.
-THe fix is to move the sprite offset using `translate:`.
+The fix is to move the sprite offset using `translate:`.

+Recent fixes/updates:
+* Gallery updated to include `canvas:` games as well as all PS and PS plus (175 total).
+* Level edit reverted to ignore zoomscreen etc.
 * Two canvas games have been added to the editor **Examples** dropdown.

-Recent fixes/updates:
-* A missing target for a sprite `copy:` no longer crashes, but provides a default blank icon.
+* A missing target for a sprite `copy:` no longer crashes, but falls back to a default blank icon.
 * Various combinations of errors that could cause a `TypeError` exception will now terminate the compile with 'Too Many Errors' instead.
 * The title screen and level select menus now work correctly with mouse and on mobile.
 * `runtime_metadata_twiddling` with a level of more than 1024 cells no longer triggers an error on undo.